DivinPrince/smartpark/README.md

 ## API Endpoints

 The backend provides RESTful API endpoints for:
-- User authentication (login/register)
+- Admin authentication (login)
-- Department CRUD operations
+- Department CRUD operations (admin access only)
-- Employee CRUD operations
+- Employee CRUD operations (admin access only)
-- Salary management
+- Salary management (admin access only)
-- Reports
+- Reports (admin access only)

 ## Technologies Used